Chapter 5: Handling Problems

 Q: Why is the designer on other projects?

-Q: Why don't we plan design capacity?
+Q: Why do we not plan design capacity?

-Q: Why isn't design included?
+Q: Why is design not included?

 A: Because we never invited them.

-Solution: Invite design to sprint planning.
+Solution: invite design to sprint planning.

 Systemic Fixes